 In fact, this would be pretty much impossible if you needed to reach the back burners.

 Don’t Use a Microwave?
-You Won’t Want an Induction Stove Either
+You Won’t Want Induction Either

-The bottom line is that if you avoid microwaved food and microwaves in general, you will want to pass on the induction stove as it uses a similar technology.
+The bottom line is that if you avoid microwaved food and microwaves in general, you will want to pass on the induction stove as it uses similar technology.

 I’ve not used a microwave in 25 years (and not missed it for a second, I might add).
 Why would I start now exposing myself and my family to potentially dangerous, concentrated sources of EMFs with an induction stove which works in a similar fashion?

 I’ll pass thanks.

-Sometimes latest and greatest isn’t always the best.
+Sometimes the latest and greatest isn’t always the best or even the safest.